bayerf42/Lox68k/doc/extensions.md

 * `?` matches zero or one occurrence of the previous character (new)

 Omitting meta `+` saves some code and is no problem, just write `cc*` instead of `c+`.
-Other character classes or escaping meta characters are not supported.
+Other character classes or escaping meta characters is not supported.

 On successful match, a list with begin and end positions is returned.
 The begin position is the (0-based) index into the searched string, the end position is the position of the